gautierpetit/meta-labeling-alpha-filter/README.md

    - `shap/` — SHAP summaries/values for model explainability.
    - `runs/<timestamp>/` — a full snapshot of that run (auto-generated plots, manifests, fingerprints, logs).
    - `docs/` — the polished PDF: Meta-Labeling Alpha Filter — Case Review.pdf

+> Note: blend/neutral variants show N/A for trade-level stats by design—they’re portfolio constructs, not direct trade streams, so counts/win rates don’t map 1:1 from the sleeve.

 ---